lbryio/lbry.tech/documents/glossary.md

 ### Manifest

 A blob that contains information about all the other blobs in its stream (the content blobs), in JSON format.
-Sometimes referred to as the "Stream Descriptor (SD) Blob,"  this blob lists each of the other blobs in the stream, in order, along with the filename for the content, and the cryptographic key needed to decode the content blobs (the stream key).
+Sometimes referred to as the [[Stream Descriptor (SD) Blob]],  this blob lists each of the other blobs in the stream, in order, along with the filename for the content, and the cryptographic key needed to decode the content blobs [[the stream key]].

 ### Main Chain